-2004: The NRD began coordinating the Nebraska Children's Groundwater Festival for 4th-5th grade students at the Central Community College/College Park in Grand Island as requested by the Groundwater Foundation.
-CPNRD is the main sponsor, providing \$10,000 annually with donations from businesses and individuals allow schools to attend at no cost.
-Up to 1,000 students attend annually; and 300 presenters and volunteers help with the event.
-Over 30,000 students have attended the festival in-person since 1985.
+In 2004, CPNRD began coordinating the Nebraska Children's Groundwater Festival for 4th and 5th grade students at Central Community College/College Park in Grand Island at the request of the Groundwater Foundation.
+The NRD is the primary sponsor, contributing \$10,000 annually.
+Donations from businesses and individuals allow schools to attend at no cost.
+Up to 1,000 students from 40 schools attend annually representing up to 22 counties.